Stoian02/CCode/README.md

-A Simple compilator in C
+A Simple text editor written in C